TotemGuo/TotemGuo.github.io/threads_and_locks.md

 A thread returns normally from a wait if it returns without throwing an InterruptedException.

 Let thread `t` be the thread executing the wait method on object `m`, and let `n` be the number of lock actions by `t` on `m` that have not been matched by unlock actions.
 One of the following actions occurs:
-- If n is zero (i.e., thread t does not already possess the lock for target m), then an IllegalMonitorStateException is thrown.
+- If `n` is zero (i.e., thread `t` does not already possess the lock for target `m`), then an `IllegalMonitorStateException` is thrown.
-- If this is a timed wait and the nanosecs argument is not in the range of 0-999999 or the millisecs argument is negative, then an IllegalArgumentException is thrown.
+- If this is a timed wait and the nanosecs argument is not in the range of 0-999999 or the millisecs argument is negative, then an `IllegalArgumentException` is thrown.
-- If thread t is interrupted, then an InterruptedException is thrown and t's interruption status is set to false.
+- If thread `t` is interrupted, then an `InterruptedException` is thrown and `t`'s interruption status is set to false.
 - Otherwise, the following sequence occurs:
-    1. Thread t is added to the wait set of object m, and performs n unlock actions on m.
+    1. Thread `t` is added to the wait set of object `m`, and performs `n` unlock actions on `m`.
-    2. Thread t does not execute any further instructions until it has been removed from m's wait set.
+    2. Thread `t` does not execute any further instructions until it has been removed from `m`'s wait set.
 The thread may be removed from the wait set due to any one of the following actions, and will resume sometime afterward:
-        - A notify action being performed on m in which t is selected for removal from the wait set.
+        - A notify action being performed on `m` in which `t` is selected for removal from the wait set.
-        - A notifyAll action being performed on m.
+        - A notifyAll action being performed on `m`.
-        - An interrupt action being performed on t.
+        - An interrupt action being performed on `t`.
-        - If this is a timed wait, an internal action removing t from m's wait set that occurs after at least millisecs milliseconds plus nanosecs nanoseconds elapse since the beginning of this wait action.
+        - If this is a timed wait, an internal action removing `t` from `m`'s wait set that occurs after at least millisecs milliseconds plus nanosecs nanoseconds elapse since the beginning of this wait action.
         - An internal action by the implementation.
 Implementations are permitted, although not encouraged, to perform "spurious wake-ups", that is, to remove threads from wait sets and thus enable resumption without explicit instructions to do so.

-       > Notice that this provision necessitates the Java coding practice of using wait only within loops that terminate only when some logical condition that the thread is waiting for holds.
+       > *Notice that this provision necessitates the Java coding practice of using wait only within loops that terminate only when some logical condition that the thread is waiting for holds.*

        Each thread must determine an order over the events that could cause it to be removed from a wait set.
 That order does not have to be consistent with other orderings, but the thread must behave as though those events occurred in that order.
-       For example, if a thread t is in the wait set for m, and then both an interrupt of t and a notification of m occur, there must be an order over these events.
-If the interrupt is deemed to have occurred first, then t will eventually return from wait by throwing InterruptedException, and some other thread in the wait set for m (if any exist at the time of the notification) must receive the notification.
-If the notification is deemed to have occurred first, then t will eventually return normally from wait with an interrupt still pending.
+       For example, if a thread `t` is in the wait set for `m`, and then both an interrupt of t and a notification of `m` occur, there must be an order over these events.
+If the interrupt is deemed to have occurred first, then `t` will eventually return from wait by throwing `InterruptedException`, and some other thread in the wait set for `m` (if any exist at the time of the notification) must receive the notification.
+If the notification is deemed to have occurred first, then `t` will eventually return normally from wait with an interrupt still pending.
-    3. Thread t performs n lock actions on m.
+    3. Thread `t` performs `n` lock actions on `m`.
-    4. If thread t was removed from m's wait set in step 2 due to an interrupt, then t's interruption status is set to false and the wait method throws InterruptedException.
+    4. If thread `t` was removed from `m`'s wait set in step 2 due to an interrupt, then `t`'s interruption status is set to false and the wait method throws `InterruptedException`.
 ### 17.2.2 Notification
 ### 17.2.3 Interruptions
 ### 17.2.4 Interactions of Waits, Notification, and Interruption